tamtakoe/oi-angular-resource/README.md

 ## Build

-Run `ng build AngularResource --prod` to build the project.
+Run `ng build angular-resource --prod` to build the project.
 The build artifacts will be stored in the `dist/angular-resource` directory.

 ## Running unit tests